Personal Immigration

 • Experience:

-Whilst at university, Taya volunteered and led a society which welcomed refugees and asylum seekers into Welsh communities.
+Before joining Richmond Chambers, Taya volunteered and led a society which welcomed refugees and asylum seekers into Welsh communities.
 She was responsible for organising English Conversation Classes, leading and supporting volunteers and those participating in the classes, campaigning, fundraising and organising educational events for the public.
-She has also worked as a paralegal in an Employment law firm helping with cases particularly focused on discrimination and unfair dismissal.
+She also worked as a paralegal in an Employment law firm helping with cases particularly focused on discrimination and unfair dismissal.

 Taya was also a volunteer with Cardiff University’s Innocence Project, which re-investigates cases where individuals may have been wrongfully convicted.
 During her time with the Innocence Project, Taya also provided research support for Joint Enterprise Not Guilty by Association’s Appeals Project, an organisation working to change the law relating to Joint Enterprise.